faizyakob/my-k8s-repository/Create local Kubernetes cluster.md

 ## Create 3 VMs from ISO image

-We are going to create a Kubernetes cluster with 3 nodes: 1 master node, 2 worker nodes.
+We are going to create a Kubernetes cluster with 3 nodes: 1 master/control node, 2 worker nodes.

 1. Use any virtualization tools to install Ubuntu using the ISO image.
    I prefer to use VMware Fusion Pro (see my other article [Create VM from ISO image file](https://github.com/faizyakob/my-linux-repo/blob/main/Create%20VM%20from%20ISO%20image%20file.md))